vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 The Mastodon Web tier consists of the Core Mastodon experience which is a Ruby application with Puma as the web/presentation service, providing both ActivityPub/Federation and the web user experience, and the separate Streaming API service which is a node.js application.
 We use the Ruby and node.js versions which are recommended in the documentation for installing Mastodon from source on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/install/).

-There are three virtual machines (Kirk, Spock & April) with 2 vCPU and 4 GB of memory each.
+There are two virtual machines (Kirk, Spock) with 2 vCPU and 4 GB of memory each.

 ### Persistence